A world free from the threat of nuclear weapons, established by a cooperative global security agenda and formalized in negotiated treaties.

 • Strong research and analytical skills

-• A small, committed and adaptable team, with operations in the UK and US
+• A small, committed and adaptable team, with programmes in the UK and US

 See BASIC's current and previous funders.